By Katherine McFarlane, Registered Psychologist

 Because of the child’s vulnerability throughout a meltdown, it’s important that we maintain the child’s dignity.
 This includes incorporating their child’s own thoughts and ideas into any plans, preventing other children from teasing or goading them into reacting, don’t label the child’s behaviour as naughty, separating the child from the challenging behaviours and respect their privacy by being careful how you discuss the child’s behaviour in front of others.
 This approach can help the child feel more secure and trust their carers.

 10. Learn and develop attachment through play!

-Children naturally learn through play and it can be incredibly powerful tool to teach new skills.
+Supporting children on the autism spectrum in early childhood through play-based learning can be an incredibly powerful tool to teach new skills.
+Children naturally learn through play.
 Skills that can be learnt in play include teaching patience, taking turns, how to cope with losing or failure, understanding others points of views, emotion regulation, making friends, how to listen to instructions, pleases and thankyous, coping with difficult situations, and problem solving.

 Another important outcome of play is building attachment with your child.
 You learn more about your child’s strengths and interests and the child sees you role model, is boosted by your interest in them and they get lots of praise and encouragement.
 And most importantly, it is fun!

 Fun game ideas include board games, blocks, puppets, doctors and nurses, pretend cooking, music, drawing, LEGO® for following instructions, but the list is huge!
 I recommend that you try repetitious, quick games for teaching patience and losing (e.g. snakes and ladders).
 This is because the child will have less emotion invested and will cope easier with losing in a shorter game versus a really long game like monopoly.
 As their resilience improves you can increase the length and investment in the game.

 Learning Links offers social skills groups for children to learn different skills in a relaxed setting with support.
 If you are interested please visit our Social Skills Programs page.